Can't Understand Voices On TV? AccuVoice Can Fix That!

 Combine these three factors and the result is a huge number of people finding it increasingly difficult to understand TV dialogue due to a lack of clear voices.

 So what's the solution?
 Conventional hearing aids don't solve the problem because they can't improve TV sound.
 They just let people hear bad TV sound more clearly.
 Home theater sound systems are much better than the speakers built into TVs.
 But they are often complicated and expensive.
 And simpler, more affordable sound bars rarely feature a center speaker – crucial for accurate dialogue reproduction.
-Plus many sound bars include boomy subwoofers which actually interfere with voice clarity.
-Unlike these other products, the AccuVoice TV Speaker is specifically designed to render crystal clear dialogue.
+Plus many sound bars include boomy subwoofers which actually interfere with dialogue clarity.
+Unlike these other products, the AccuVoice TV Speakers are specifically designed to render crystal clear dialogue.
+Some models have 6 modes of AccuVoice - each new level delivers stronger dialogue emphasis, while minimizing the non-vocal parts of the soundtrack.
+The results are remarkable.
+Voices are clear and easy to understand, even at extremely low volumes.
+You'll hear every word, even on poorly mixed programs or British programs.
+Shop our AccuVoice TV Speakers here.